-Drug intolerances are extremely common with histamine intolerance yet there is still much that is not known.
+Drug intolerances are extremely common with histamine intolerance, yet much is still unknown.
 Does histamine intolerance result in drug intolerance, or do drug intolerances trigger histamine intolerance in some people?
 We simply do not know.

 We do know that:

-Professor Healy concludes that many anti-depressants are not "clean" but interfere with the anti-histamine system.
+Professor Healy, a world-leading psychopharmacologist, concludes that many anti-depressants are not “clean” but interfere with the anti-histamine system.

-He states that SRI withdrawal can be viewed as a "histamine over-activity (semi-allergic) state brought around by the fact that the person has been on anti-histamines chronically.”
+He states that SSRI withdrawal can be viewed as a “histamine over-activity (semi-allergic) state brought around by the fact that the person has been on anti-histamines chronically.”

-This hypothesis fits with the emerging hypothesis that the anti-histamine system is normally a tightly controlled process.
+This hypothesis fits the emerging hypothesis that the anti-histamine system is usually a tightly controlled process.
 H1R and H4R are thought to be pro-inflammatory and initiate an immune reaction.
 H2R and H3R are thought to be anti-inflammatory and halt an immune reaction.
-The long-term use of anti-histamines, for example, is thought to alter the equilibrium of this tightly controlled immune system.
-Chronic anti-histamine use is also thought to trigger IgE allergies, and food sensitivities, which are a common with SSRIs.
+For example, the long-term use of antihistamines is thought to alter the equilibrium of this tightly controlled immune system.
+Chronic antihistamine use is also thought to trigger IgE allergies and food sensitivities, which are common with SSRIs.

-Professor Healy's protocol for withdrawal of SRIs, predominantly includes tapering off with anti-histamines and mast-cell stabilisers, to continue to compensate for this dis-equilibrium in the anti-histamine system.
+Professor Healy’s protocol for withdrawal of SSRIs predominantly includes tapering off with anti-histamines and mast-cell stabilizers to continue compensating for this anti-histamine system’s dis-equilibrium.

-It is interesting to also note that anecdotally people who have been on anti-depressants, and have severe adverse reactions, report that have a lifelong increased sensitivity to pharmaceutical drugs.
-That is, whilst they may be able to withdraw from anti-depressant medication, the introduction of new medication, will often see a return of their old withdrawal symptoms.
-This suggests a pervasive destabilisation of the histamine system in some individuals.
+It is interesting also to note that anecdotally people who have been on anti-depressants and have severe adverse reactions report a lifelong increased sensitivity to pharmaceutical drugs.
+That is, while they may be able to withdraw from anti-depressant medication, the introduction of new medication will often see a return of their old withdrawal symptoms.
+This suggests a pervasive destabilization of the histamine system in some individuals.

 I have had the opportunity to have a detailed discussion and private correspondence with Professor Healy on the connection of brain fog to prescription medication (and indeed SSRIs, statins, fluoroquinolone, antibiotics, and other drugs).

 Interestingly, Professor Healy concludes that brain fog is caused by muscle memory disruption.
-That is; brain fog is not in all in the mind, but actually in the muscle.
+That is, brain fog is not all in mind but actually in the muscle.